dart-backend/angel/packages/hot/README.md

 Supports *hot reloading* of Angel3 servers on file changes.
 This is faster and more reliable than merely reactively restarting a `Process`.
 This package only works with the [Angel3 framework](https://pub.dev/packages/angel3_framework).

-**Not recommended to use in production, unless you are specifically intending for a "hot code push" in production..**
+**Not recommended to use in production, unless you are specifically intending for a "hot code push" in production.**

 ## Installation